distill-io/email-files-extractor/README.md

-# MHT Extractor
+# Email Files Extractor

-An extractor to extract files from MHTML files and store the files inside a specified path.
+An extractor to extract files from MHTML or Email files which is stored in Amazon S3 and store the files inside a specified path.

 ### How to run the binary